Search This Blog

 Jesuits enter the Zen hall

-My friend and teacher, David Weinstein Roshi, was a student of Yamada Roshi during Father LaSalle’s last years, and often saw him coming and going at the zendo in Kamakura.
-He worked with his teacher almost until the day he died.
-David told me this story.
-One morning after zazen, after Yamada had finished seeing students who were working on a koan, he was standing next to Yamada as LaSalle was leaving.
+LaSalle worked with his teacher almost until the day he died.
+David told me this story: One morning after zazen, after Yamada had finished seeing students who were working on a koan, he was standing next to Yamada as LaSalle was leaving.
 Yamada turned to David and said, “There is the man who taught me how to apply the koans in my life.”

-I begin my acknowledgement of Jesuit and other Christian Zen Masters with Fr.
+I begin my acknowledgment of Jesuit and other Christian Zen Masters with Fr.
 LaSalle.
 His example and teaching influenced most of these men and one woman who became Zen teachers in their own right.
 I cannot even guess where their Zen practice will lead, but I hope that their work will open and enrich the spiritual lives of many people.

 Fr.
 Hugo Enomiya-LaSalle, S.J., Roshi (dec.
 1990)